Choi-level twirling of quantum channels: finite constructions and non-compact transformations: Introduction

-\begin{theorem}[Dual averaging as a mixture of unitary-$1$-design channels, Section \ref{sec:dual}] The Cartan twirl $M_{\mathcal G}^\Phi$ of the Choi operator can be represented as a probabilistic mixture of unitary-$1$-design channels acting on invariant sectors:
+\paragraph{Finite realizations: dual averaging and induced channel designs.} \begin{theorem}[Dual averaging as a mixture of unitary-$1$-design channels, Section \ref{sec:dual}] The Cartan twirl $\mathcal M_{\mathcal G}^\Phi$ can be represented as a probabilistic mixture of unitary-$1$-design channels acting on invariant sectors:

-where $\{\tilde{\gamma}^{(k)}_l\}$ are Kraus operators obtained by embedding a unitary operator basis on $\mathbb{C}^{D_k^G}$ into the full representation space via the duality basis operators. \end{theorem}
+where $\{\tilde{\gamma}^{(k)}_l\}$ are Kraus operators obtained by embedding a unitary operator basis on respective irreducible subspaces into the full representation space. \end{theorem}

-\begin{proposition}[Channel $t$-design induced by a weighted group $t$-design, Section \ref{sec:designs}] Let $t=t_{\rm in}+t_{\rm out}$ and suppose $\{(G_i,w_i)\}$ is a weighted group $t$-design for a subgroup $\mathcal G\subseteq \mathrm{GL}(d,\mathbb{C})$.
+\begin{proposition}[Channel $t$-design induced by a weighted group $t$-design, Section \ref{sec:designs}] Let $t=t_{\ii}+t_{\ou}$ and suppose $\{(G_i,w_i)\}$ is a weighted group $t$-design for a subgroup $\mathcal G\subseteq \mathrm{GL}(d,\mathbb{C})$.
 Then the averaged Choi operator can be reconstructed from a finite sum:

 \end{proposition}